Alien Files (A-Files) at the National Archives at Kansas City

 - Naturalization Location

-Researchers may order copies of files or view them in person.
-You must identify the file following the steps outlined in "how to Request Alien Files (A-Files) for use On-Site" and the National Archives will retrieve, review, duplicate, and return the requester a copy of that record.
+Researchers may order copies (using our Order Form) of files or view them in person.
+You must identify the file following the steps outlined in how to Request Alien Files (A-Files) for use On-Site and the National Archives will retrieve, review, duplicate, and return the requester a copy of that record.
 The requester may have obtained the basic A-File information through a National Archives Catalog search or from another source such as Ancestry.com.
 There are reproduction fees associated with record requests.

 My ancestor was born before 1909, but I can't find his/her entry in the National Archives Catalog.
 Should I submit a record request?